Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 ## Project Evolution: A Journey of User-Centric Improvements

 This project has continuously evolved to provide a better experience for students.
 Here are some of the key challenges we've addressed and the solutions we've implemented, turning ideas into impactful features.

+### Introducing Direct Communication Channels

+*   **The Challenge:** As the user base grew, there was no direct way for users to ask questions or provide feedback about the application.
+This made it difficult to gather user insights and address their concerns.
+*   **The Solution:** We have now introduced two key communication features: a **Contact Teacher** form and a **Feedback Page**.
+Authenticated users can easily send messages and submit ratings, with their identity securely passed from the frontend to the backend.
+This allows for a clear and reliable communication loop.
+*   **The Impact:** These new channels empower users to contribute to the app's development and get the support they need.
+It provides the development team with direct access to user feedback, which is crucial for making informed decisions on future improvements and features.

 ### Seamless Learning Across Devices with Secure Authentication